burtlo/dutchman/README.md

 So we have a screencast we are recording and we want to have Dutchman type out a block of code within our favorite editor Sublime Text.

+First, we would need to configure the editor to not help us with auto identation.
+By setting `"auto_indent": false`

 ```
 require 'dutchman'